A Carbon Almanac for Kids

 Orange Bag Resource Guide

 If you live in Boise, Eagle, Garden City, Meridian or Star you are probably familiar with the Hefty® EnergyBag® program.
-This is a program for recycling certain plastics that have been previously trashed and sent to the landfill.
-Started in 2018 in reaction to China’s decision to no longer take recycled plastic materials, it has given southwestern Idahoans a way to save many hard-to-recycle plastics from being put directly in the trash and taken to the landfill.
+This program for recycling plastics that have been previously trashed and sent to the landfill started in 2018 when China stopped importing plastic waste, and has given southwestern Idahoans a way to save many hard-to-recycle plastics from being put directly in the trash and taken to the landfill.

 Resources for a Whole Food Plant-based Lifestyle